w-okada/voice-changer/README.md

 ## System requirements

+> [!IMPORTANT]
-> **NOTE**: Minimum requirement means that you will be able to run **ONLY** the voice changer.
+> Minimum requirement means that you will be able to run **ONLY** the voice changer.
 Voice conversion and gaming at the same time will not provide satisfying experience with minimum requirements in most cases.

 RAM: at least 6GB.